XavierChanglingLi/PersonalProject/data structure and algorithm/Sudoku/README.md

 Date: 09/29/2019

 This project aims to solve the game sudoku.
 Given a random number of locked numbers, the program will show up a window where the current sudoku is displayed.
 Clicking the start button, it will start to solve the sudoku.
-To reset, click the reset button, The implementation uses 2D array to create the grid where the numbers are located.
+To reset, click the reset button.

+The implementation uses 2D array to create the grid where the numbers are located.
 The solve function is based on backtracking which uses a stack data structure to keep track of the solutions.

 The automate file runs the sudoku for 100 times with numbers of locked numbers from 0 to 4 and counts the number of solved cases.
 This intends to show the statistics of the solution.

 In the following example, we selected 2 locked numbers as showing in first image and then run the program to find the solution as shown in second image.